kumeS/rMiW/README.md

-# rMiW: A R package for providing an image analysis workflow
+# rMiW: A R package for providing a microscopy-based image analysis workflow

 ## Description